 FROM JEKYLL TO PELICAN

-The entire codebase is available on Github: natelandau/natelandau.com.
+The codebase lives on Github: natelandau/natelandau.com.

 Learnings